mvolkmann/blog/src/swift/Xcode.md

 - Right-click the branch name.
 - Select "Delete...".
-- In the dialog that appears, click the "Delete" button.
+- In the confirmation dialog that appears, click the "Delete" button.

 ## Commits